edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 Through bundling the mechanisms of communication, trust, and payments into the `CLPR Connector Protocol`, the interledger application logic can remain free of these concerns.
+The separability of the connector logic from the application logic allows for a flexibility in deployment architecture and provides a way for ledgers which do not have strong state proof capabilities to integrate into the CLPR ecosystem through using a CLPR Endpoint relay.

 ![Separable Connector and Application](../assets/hip-0000-clpr/clpr-endpoint-separate-ledger.drawio.svg)

 ### CLPR Application Protocol

 The `CLPR Application Protocol` is an extensible collection of `CLPR Application Messages` that enable the communication and coordination between deployed CLPR Applications.
-Each message must be handled in the order received, and a reply message must be sent in response to each message in the same order.
-Each CLPR Application Message is use case specific, containing parameters for that use case, and has its own dedicated handler.

-As the set of supported application use cases are expanded, creating new types of CLPR Application Messages, the message handlers on CLPR Endpoints will need to be updated.
+Each extension is called a `Use Case` and specifies a set of messages and a message handler that enables the use case. `CLPR Applications` implement the programmatic interfaces of each use case they interact with and register themselves with the message handlers of the use cases.
+As the set of supported application use cases are expanded, creating new types of CLPR Application Messages, the message handlers will need to be updated.

-To keep the specification and implementation of this HIP from becoming too complex, the initial application use case supported is enabling remote smart contract calls.
-Future HIPS will support the transfer of ERC20 tokens, ERC721 NFTs, and Hiero native assets and will not have to modify the core mechanics of the `CLPR Connector Protocol` introduced in this HIP.
+To keep the specification and implementation of this HIP from becoming too complex, the initial application use case supported is remote smart contract calls.
+Future HIPS will support the transfer of ERC20 tokens, ERC721 NFTs, and transfer of Hiero native assets and will not have to modify the core mechanics of the `CLPR Connector Protocol` introduced in this HIP.

 ### Alternatives to `CLPR`